-Curious how to avoid a “tourist-trap” restaurant in Italy?
-Coral here to help you make some better informed dining decisions!
-A lot of these tips come from my experienced POV living in Florence for over a decade, but I hope many can be applied to wherever your travels lead you especially in hotspot destinations!
+Curious about the dos and donts of dining in Italy?
+We’re here to help you make some better informed dining decisions!
+A lot of these tips come from experienced POV living in Florence we hope many can be applied to wherever your Italy travels lead you especially in hotspot destinations!

-Still there are steps you can take to ensure that you are getting the most genuine meal possible.
-It will take planning and booking ahead.
-A lot of these seem like no brainers and there are slight generalizations rife with exceptions.
+A lot of these may seem like no brainers and there are slight generalizations with exceptions.

 And yes, you could probably waltz in somewhere “following your gut”, but it is very easy to get catfished for bad or mediocre food in Italy.
 Even if you think it looks like some hidden gem only you discovered.
 Trust me.

-Or… When in doubt, join one of our progressive food tours in Florence or our La Grassa food tour in Bologna to get directed to remarkable food in town.
+Or… When in doubt, join one of our progressive food tours in Florence, Insider’s Food Tour of Milan or our La Grassa food tour in Bologna to get directed to the best food in town.

 Stay up to date with the latest from Italy plus plenty more insider morsels and travel guides: http://eepurl.com/cEl6cf